MiguelMJ/Candle/doc/md/demo_manual.md

 The [**Candle source code**](https://github.com/MiguelMJ/Candle) comes with a demo program that you can [build](@ref build) along with the library.
 It is also the one used to illlustrate almost everything in the official documentation.

-It consists of a canvas with a background of colored tiles and eight buttons on the side, to access the brushes and ease some common manipulations.
-However, there is much more to it that what is available through the minimalistic GUI.
-Also, in the window title, it appears the framerate both in fps and ms and two counters for the number of lights and edges in the scene
+It consists of a canvas with a background of colored tiles and eight buttons on the side, to access the brushes and make some common manipulations easier.
+However, there is much more to it than what is available through the minimalistic GUI.
+Also, in the window title, the framerate both in fps and ms and two counters for the number of lights and edges in the scene are displayed.

 <div align="center">
     <img src="demo_1.png" width="400px" alt="Demo schema">